apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Disable by setting to 0.
 Note that this setting will not strictly enforce this if the variable ``proxy.config.cache.vary_on_user_agent`` is set to 1 (by default it is 0).

+.. ts:cv:: CONFIG proxy.config.cache.target_fragment_size INT 1048576

+   Sets the target size of a contiguous fragment of a file in the disk cache.
+Accepts values that are powers of 2, e.g. 65536, 131072, 262144, 524288, 1048576, 2097152, etc. When setting this, consider that larger numbers could waste memory on slow connections, but smaller numbers could increase (waste) seeks.

 RAM Cache
 =========